 What Will I Study?

-As well as theoretical learning, this A Level Physics course will help you develop investigative and practical skills as you apply your learning to experimental applications.
-A Level Physics can be a passport to a range of careers and is required or preferred by many university degree courses.
+As well as theoretical learning, this Advanced Level Physics course will help you develop investigative and practical skills as you apply your learning to experimental applications.
+Advanced Level Physics can be a passport to a range of careers and is required or preferred by many university degree courses.

 You will study: